hypiq-hl/hypiq-app/docs/getting-started.md

 HYPIQ is an advanced trading platform that provides intelligent market analysis and trading tools for cryptocurrency markets.

+HYPIQ is an advanced trading platform that provides intelligent market analysis and trading tools for cryptocurrency markets.

 ## Quick Start​

 ### 1\.
 Join the Waitlist​